LONJEZ/Delivery_app/README.md

                 assert!(contract.parcels[&1].delivery_charges < 1);
             }
-#[test]
+#[test].
-This test confirm if the dispatch method is able to check on the amount paid and see if its matches the delivery charges before initiating the tracking
+This test confirm if the dispatch method is able to check on the amount paid and see if its matches the delivery charges before initiating the tracking.
             fn test_dispatch(){
                 let mut context = get_context(vec![], false);
                 context.attached_deposit = 100 * 10u128.pow(22);